 Happy December!
 Can you not even judge me when I tell you that I have TWO Christmas advent calendars?
 Minimalist failure.
-I made a hanging pocket felt one and then a few years later, in a weak moment at target, I found this tiny door tree on clearance.
+I made a hanging pocket felt one and then a few years later, in a weak moment at target, I found this tiny door tree on clearance (here is a similar one!).
 I can’t commit to just one – one folds up so small and the other has the thrilling tiny doors – so I store both for 11 months each year.
 I’m not proud of my actions.
 No, I don’t fill both each year (not quite that crazy – yet), but switch it up depending on my mood.

 (Speaking of moods, yes I feel the same way about this as I do the Halloween countdown calendar…over it, locked in, and sucking it up.
 I don’t think holiday busyness is necessary or beneficial, so if posts like this bring an ounce of guilt or obligation, RUN!
 This is our one over the top December thing.
 No Elf on a Shelf.
 No Christmas cards.
 No nothing.
 So with that…)